 Academic studies coincide with textbooks but interactive lessons can go a long way in spicing up the atmosphere.
-Read on as I take a look at the top 7 educational game show ideas that you can incorporate in your next class!
+Read on as we take a look at the top 7 educational game show ideas that you can incorporate in your next class!

 1. The Price is Right

 One of the more popular ESL shopping game show ideas originated from an English TV game show.
 You can use the game for a multitude of things such as teaching shopping, prices or even numbers.